-Each of the tasks below explains how to migrate a component.
+Each of the tasks listed at the end of this topic explains how to migrate a component.
 Each task also tells you at which point during the migration of that component you need to install WebSphere Event Broker Version 6.0.

 To migrate a single component, complete the task for that component.
-To migrate all components, complete all of the tasks below, but plan your migration so that you apply the tasks as required by your situation.
+To migrate all components, complete all of the tasks listed, but plan your migration so that you apply the tasks as required by your situation.
 For example, because each task includes steps for installing WebSphere Event Broker Version 6.0, you might want to carry out the tasks in parallel, rather than by completing one task before starting the next task.

-The order in which you migrate components does not matter, so you can complete the tasks in any order.
-The tasks are presented below in a typical order of migration:
+The order in which you migrate components does not matter, so complete the tasks in any order.
+The following list of tasks are presented in a typical order of migration: